Netcracker/qubership-hue/docs/public/installation.md

 <!-- #GFCFilterMarkerEnd# -->

 1. Certificates mount and connections security should be configured for external Trino as well.
-   Refer to external Trino documentation's `Secure Connections from Trino` section of `Installation` guide.
+   Refer to the external Trino documentation's `Secure Connections from Trino` section of `Installation` guide.

 2. Secure connections to services should be configured in external Trino's deployment parameters:
 ```yaml